GamesDoneQuick/x32-fuzzer/README.md

 This fuzzer is now complete and can crash the NIC of an X32 in about 30 seconds or less.
 It does this by generating a random OSC packet, and then sending copies of that same packet over and over again, as fast as possible, from 9 different client sockets.

-This means that the content data being sent doesn't matter too much, and what matters more is the _volume_ of data being sent.
+This means that the contents of the packets being sent doesn't matter too much, and what matters more is the _volume_ of packets being sent.
 Perhaps this indicates that the root issue is a race condition or memory leak.

 We also discovered that just sending a high volume of random bytes won't crash the mixer.
 The data being sent does have to be valid OSC packets for the crash to occur.